Big images of two-dimensional pseudorepresentations: Fullness for

-For the rest of Section \ref{rings acting} we fix an admissible pseudodeformation $(\Pi, \ovl{\rho}, t, d)$ over $A$.
 Recall that, a priori, Pink's construction only gives Lie algebras that are $\Z_p$-modules.
-The goal of Section \ref{section action of E} is to show that if $\rho$ is a $(t,d)$-representation, then in fact its associated Lie algebras are modules over $W(\E)$ (Proposition \ref{extending constant scalars}).
-Although this is a minor improvement on $\Z_p$ (indeed, it may be no improvement at all if $W(\E) = \Z_p$), it is an essential input for proving the results of Section \ref{conceptual interpretation of Bellaiche ring}.
+The goal of \cref{section action of E} is to show that if $\rho$ is a $(t,d)$-representation, then in fact its associated Lie algebras are modules over $W(\E)$ (\cref{extending constant scalars}).
+Although this is a minor improvement on $\Z_p$ (indeed, it is no improvement at all if $W(\E) = \Z_p$), it is an essential input for proving the results of \cref{conceptual interpretation of Bellaiche ring}.

-We assume throughout Section \ref{section action of E} that the eigenvalues of $\ovl{\rho}(g)$ are in $\F^\times$ for all $g \in \Pi$.
+We assume throughout \cref{section action of E} that the eigenvalues of $\ovl{\rho}(g)$ are in $\F^\times$ for all $g \in \Pi$.
 This requires at most replacing $\F$ by its unique quadratic extension.